 If you plan to stay in Thailand for a while, chances are you’ll become quite familiar with your local immigration office.
 Of the many services offered there, getting an infamous visa extension is one of them.
-In this post, we touch on everything you need to know about where and how to extend a Thai tourist visa in Chiang Mai.
-That is, to extend your visa for an additional 30 days if you happen to be staying or traveling in Chiang Mai Province.
+In this post, we touch on what you need to know about where and how to extend a Thai tourist visa in Chiang Mai.
+This process will extend your visa for an extra 30 days if you are staying in or traveling through Chiang Mai Province.

 A Note About Thai Tourist Visas

 A single-entry Thai tourist visa conveniently provides visitors 60 days in Thailand.
-And to be crystal clear (and to help you with future travel arrangements) the first day you arrive in Thailand and the last day in Thailand are counted towards those 60 days.
+To be crystal clear (and to help you with future travel arrangements) the first day you arrive in Thailand and the last day in Thailand are counted towards those 60 days.

 This 60 days can be then extended for 30 extra days for a total of 90 days inside Thailand before having to leave the country.
 Keep in mind though that this entry can only be extended once.